IshanRTripathi/storymimi-backend/SECRET_MANAGER_SETUP.md

 ```

 ### Service Deployment
-Both API and worker services are configured with:
+Both API and worker services are deployed as Cloud Run services with:
 - `secretEnv` - Makes secrets available to the build step
 - `--update-secrets` - Configures Cloud Run services to access secrets
 - `--set-env-vars` - Sets non-sensitive environment variables
+- `--command` - For worker: runs Celery worker instead of the default FastAPI server

 ## Permissions